GetPageSpeed/nginx-extras-docs/docs/branches.md

 ## The stable NGINX branch

-When you simply set up GetPageSpeed repository on your system, you are able to install stable NGINX packages, by default.
+When you set up GetPageSpeed repository on your system, you are able to install stable NGINX packages, by default.

 The stable branch has less moving parts, and NGINX itself is rarely updated on it.